 -Use leftovers promptly, preferably within 4-5 days

--Pay attention to “use by” dates on canned goods
+-Pay attention to “use by” dates especially on dairy products and meat. goods

 -Use proper home canning methods to keep food from spoiling